solarwinds/swisnap-cookbook/README.md

 ['swisnap']['swisnap_plugin_trust_level']
 ['swisnap']['swisnap_keyring_paths']
 ```
 Plugin trust level for swisnapd.
 When enabled, only signed plugins that can be verified will be loaded into swisnapd.
 Signatures are verified from keyring files specified in `swisnap_keyring_path`.
 Valid values are 0 - Off, 1 - Enabled, 2 - Warning.
+Default value is 1 - Enabled.
+If this is not set, then agent will use default enabled level.

 ```
 ['swisnap']['swisnap_tls_cert_path']